Aetf/PKGBUILDs/README.md

 ### Note about submodules

-Packages already hosted on AUR are included as submodules as this repository.
+Packages already hosted on AUR are included as submodules in this repository.
 Please run
 ```
 git submodule update --init
 ```